 Trevin writes,”I’ve heard this comment (in multiple variations) from young non-Reformed pastors explaining why they frequent blogs and websites from Reformed guys: ‘The Calvinists are always talking about ministry and mission; the non-Calvinists are always talking about Calvinism.’
 So, it seems to me that even among the young Southern Baptists who are not Reformed or even Reformed-ish, there’s an appreciation of this stream in Southern Baptist life.”

 Trevin isn’t the only one who has heard that comment.
-I also hear it regularly from my own crowd (the young, Reformed-ish crowd).
+I also hear it regularly from my own crowd.
 I tend to think, however, that it’s not the whole picture.
 Of course, many young Southern Baptist pastors and laypeople hold to a form of Molinism like Southeastern’s

 Danny Akin (hearing I’m wrong on this.
 Prof. Keathley is, but Akin isn’t on the record), Amyraldianism like Russell Moore of the ERLC or are otherwise undecided.
 Each of the seminaries have a great deal of diversity in their thinking on this matter in their student body.
 At it’s core, Trevin is on to something.
 Of course there are more Reformed young SBC folk.
 Not only that, Calvinist ministries such as TGC, T4G, etc. have grown a great deal.